 These chatrooms are not without their drawbacks, however.
 Remember, comments are rarely moderated at all, and that can mean that people can still say hurtful, insensitive, or simply incorrect things with regularity and with no one there to stop them.

 That latter point is especially important.
 At any given time, there may be no one online with any real expertise in anxiety.
-You may be talking to others that are simply guessing or trying to get information on their own symptoms.
+You may be talking to others that are simply guessing or trying to get information about their own symptoms.
 That can fuel your anxiety more, not decrease it.
+Furthermore, each person’s experience is different and just because a solution worked for one person, it doesn’t mean that this will be helpful to another.

 How to Make Chatrooms for Anxiety More Useful

-The following represents a "Best Practices" for how to be a "good chatter" and make the most of an anxiety chat room.
-If you follow these tips, you'll be more likely to benefit from these chat rooms and be able to use them in a way that you can find relief.
+The following represents a "best practice guide" for how to be a "good chatter" and make the most of an anxiety chat room.
+If you follow these tips, you'll be more likely to benefit from these chat rooms and be able to use them in a way that’s most useful.

-- Use it For Recovery, Not Fear Confirmation Look at these chat rooms as a place you use to recover from anxiety.
-Be focused on looking for treatments and coping information.
+- Use it For Support, Not Fear Confirmation Look at these chat rooms as a place you use to cope with anxiety.
+Focus on looking for treatment options and information that will help you cope.
 Do not look at it as a way to have others try to confirm your fears.
 Going to a chat room and saying only "I have this symptom, could I have MS?" will never control anxiety, only confirm it.
-Keep the mindset that the chatroom is for recovery, not validation.

-- Don't Participate in Stressful Activities If anything on the website contributes to further stress, you'll benefit from finding a different chat room.
-One of the main reasons that chatrooms fell out of favor was how stressful they became because of their anonymity.
+- Don't Participate in Stressful Activities If anything on the website contributes to further stress, you'll benefit from finding a different chat room; or perhaps even taking some time to cool-off online.
+One of the main reasons that chat rooms fell out of favor was how stressful they became because of their anonymity - this allows people to be potentially nasty and insensitive.
 If there are issues at play that contribute to further stress and anxiety, go somewhere else.

 These chat rooms need to be a place of comfort and inclusion - one where people can go to genuinely get the support they need.
-Because chats are so instant, it's hard to find this support.
-But there are places you can go to chat with others and benefit in a way that fosters recovery.
+Because chats are so instant, it's hard to find this support elsewhere.
+But there are places you can go to chat with others and benefit in a way that may contribute to recovery.

 Best Anxiety Chat Rooms

 Chat rooms are always changing, because chatrooms are a product of the community - not just the software.
-So while the following represent some of the better anxiety chatrooms out there, at any moment there may be better ones if valuable members sign on and participate.
+So while the following represent some of the better anxiety chat rooms out there, in our opinion at least - at any moment there may be better ones if valuable members sign on and participate.

 The following are several anxiety chat rooms along with the anxiety disorder they support best: